-San Isidoro Cathedral, in the spacious Parque Peralta Catedral de San Isidoro Calle Manduley, e/ Luz Caballero y Aricoches, Parque Peralta.
-Tel (24) 422 107.
-2:30-6:30pm Mon, 7amnoon & 2:30-6pm Tue-Sun, and aliy.
-Consecrated as a cathedral in 1979, San Isidoro was built in 1720 on the site of the first mass held to celebrate the city's founding: Parque Peralta.
+San Isidara Cathodral in the spacious Parque Peralta ♠ Catedral de San Isidoro Calle Mandulev. e/ Luz Caballero v Aricoches, Parque Peralta, Tel (24) 422 107 (may be closed due to hurricane damage, phone to check).
+2:30-6:30pm Mon, 7am- noon & 2:30-6pm Tue-Sun. 🚹 daily.
+Consecrated as a cathedral in 1979.
+San Isidoro was built in 1720 on the site of the first mass held to celebrate the city's founding: Parque Peralta.
 It is also known as Parque de Flores because a flower market used to be held here.
 The church contains a copy of the popular Madonna of Caridad, the original of which is in the Basilica del Cobre near Santiago de Cuba (see p221).
-On 4 April there is a celebration in honour of the Virgin, during which worshippers put palm leaves on the altar beneath her image.
+On 4 April there is a celebration in honour of the Virgin.
 Loma de la Cruz There are marvellous, farreaching views from the top of the Loma de la Cruz (Hill of the Cross).
 The engineers who founded Holguín used this site to plan the layout of the town, but it was only much later (from 1927-50) that the 458-step stairway was built to the top.
 Every year on 3 May, the people of Holguín

-Parque Calixto García, with La Periquera; behind, the Loma de la Cruz For hotels and restaurants in this region see pp266-9 and p283
+Parque Calixto García, with La Periguera; behind, the Loma de la Cruz

 A panoramic view of Holquín from the top of the Loma de la Cruz climb up the hill for the Romerías de Mayo, a celebration of Spanish origin.
 The top of Loma, about 3 km (2 miles) northwest of Parque Calixto García, is marked by a Spanish lookout tower and by a cross placed there on 3 May 1790 by friar Antonio Alegría.
 Plaza de la Revolución Situated east of the city centre, behind Hotel Pernik, this vast square contains a monument to the heroes of Cuban independence, the mausoleum of Calixto García and a small monument to his mother.
 The square is the main venue for political rallies and popular festivities.
 Environs Another, more distant viewing point over the city is the Mirador de Mayabe on the Cerro de Mayabe, which is about 10 km (6 miles) southeast of the city centre.
 From the mirador there is a view of the valley with its fruit orchards and of Holguín in the distance.
 This spot is also home to an aldea campesina (country village), with simple lodgings and a restaurant, as well as an open-air museum.
-This illustrates the lives of Cuban farmers living in a small village, with various examples of a bohio real, a typical rural home with a palm-leaf roof VISITORS' CHECKLIST Holguín.
+This illustrates the lives of Cuban farmers living in a small village, with various examples of a bohto real, a typical rural home with a palm-leaf roof VISITORS' CHECKLIST Holguín.
 Road Map E4.

-200,000: 13 km (8 miles) south.
-Calle V Pita, (24) 422 331.
-Calle V Pita, (24) 422 Independencia, (24) 422 111.
-Cubatur, Guardalavaca, (24) 30170 71.
-R Romerías de Mayo (3 May). and earth floor, a hen-house and a courtyard containing jars for transporting water.
+↑ 200,000. ↑ 13 km (8 miles) south. ☐ Calle V Pita, (24) 422 331. ☐ Carretera Central y Independencia, (24) 422 111. ↑ Cubatur, Guardalavaca, (24) 430 170, 430 171. ← Romerías de Mayo (3 May). and earth floor, a hen-house and a courtyard containing iars for transporting water.
 At No. 301 on the road leading to Gibara, a mile or so north of the centre, is the small Fábrica de Órganos, the only factory in Cuba that manufactures mechanical organs.
 The factory is open to the public.